isomerpages/govtech-corp/_digital-government-efforts/Diversity and Inclusion.md

 <p>GovTech introduced this customisable, automated web accessibility-testing
 tool that allows software development teams to find and fix accessibility issues or gaps in their product/service.</p>
-<p>In 2022, Purple A11y (previously known as Purple HATS) was also registered
+<p>In 2022, <a href="/products-and-services/for-government-agencies/accessibility/" rel="noopener noreferrer nofollow" target="_blank">Purple A11y</a> (previously
+known as Purple HATS) was also registered as a DigitalPublicGood by the
-as a DigitalPublicGood by the <a href="https://www.undp.org/blog/why-singapore-building-digital-public-goods" rel="noopener noreferrer nofollow" target="_blank">United Nations Development Programme (UNDP)</a> and published as an Organisation for Economic Co-operation and Development (OECD) case study for its impact as a Tech for Public Good.</p>
+<a href="https://www.undp.org/blog/why-singapore-building-digital-public-goods" rel="noopener noreferrer nofollow" target="_blank">United Nations Development Programme (UNDP)</a>and published as an Organisation
+for Economic Co-operation and Development (OECD) case study for its impact as a Tech for Public Good.</p>
 <p>Learn more about <a href="/products-and-services/for-government-agencies/accessibility/" rel="noopener noreferrer nofollow" target="_blank">Purple A11y</a>.</p>
 <h3>Driving diversity and inclusion within GovTech</h3>
 <p>As we commit ourselves to developing inclusive and accessible products,